mseminatore/TeslaJS/README.md

     sunRoofMove()      - open the sunroof to a specific percent vehicleState()     - retrieve the vehicle_state data
     wakeUp() 	       - attempt to wake a sleeping vehicle

+**Promise based API calls for a given vehicle id**

+    chargeStateAsync()      - retrieve the charge_state data
+    chargeStandardAsync()   - set the charge limit to 90% chargeMaxRangeAsync()   - sets the charge limit to 100% climateStateAsync()     - retrieve the climate_state data
+    climateStartAsync()     - turn on the HVAC system climateStopAsync()      - turn off the HVAC system closeChargePortAsync()  - close the charge port on appropriately equipped vehicles doorLockAsync() 	    - locks the doors
+    doorUnlockAsync()       - unlocks the doors
+    driveStateAsync()       - retrieve the drive_state data
+    flashLightsAsync()      - flashes the headlights
+    guiSettingsAsync()      - retrieves the GUI settings
+    homelinkAsync()         - Triggers homelink from the vehicle honkHornAsync()         - honks the horn
+    mobileEnabledAsync()    - returns whether mobile access is enabled startChargeAsync()      - initiates a charging session
+    stopChargeAsync()       - terminates a charging session
+    openChargePortAsync()   - opens the charge port
+    openTrunkAsync()        - open the trunk or frunk remoteStartAsync()      - enables remote starting of the car resetValetPinAsync()    - reset the valet pin
+    setChargeLimitAsync()   - sets the charge limit to a specific amount setTempsAsync() 	    - set driver/passenger temp set points (in Deg.C) setValetModeAsync()     - set/reset valet mode
+    startStreamingAsync()   - initiate a streaming data session sunRoofControlAsync()   - put the sunroof into a specific state sunRoofMoveAsync()      - open the sunroof to a specific percent vehicleStateAsync()     - retrieve the vehicle_state data
+    wakeUpAsync() 	        - attempt to wake a sleeping vehicle

 **Library exported constants**